-This statement is issued by Pzena Investment Management, LLC and its affiliated entities (together, “Pzena”), to outline the actions we have taken to identify and mitigate the risk of modern slavery and human trafficking occurring in our business operations and supply chains.
-This statement is for the reporting period 1 January 2021 to 31 December 2021.
+This statement is issued by Pzena Investment Management, LLC1 and its affiliated entities (together, “Pzena”), to outline the actions we have taken to identify and mitigate the risk of modern slavery and human trafficking occurring in our business operations and supply chains.
+This statement is for the reporting period 1 January 2022 to 31 December 2022.
 It is issued as a joint statement in compliance with both section 54 of the UK Modern Slavery Act of 2015 and section 13 of the Australian Modern Slavery Act of 2018.

 We believe our success and reputation depends on both the quality of our products and services, and on how we conduct our business.
 We therefore aim to be a responsible corporate citizen with a strong adherence to ESG standards.
 Responsibility, sustainability, and respect for human rights are integrated into our business and due-diligence models and in the way we serve our clients and manage our investments.
 We support and actively seek to align our values with the United Nations Guiding Principles on Business and Human Rights and take seriously our responsibility as a business enterprise to respect human rights.

 We believe that given the nature of the services that we offer that the risk of our involvement in modern slavery and human trafficking throughout our operations, and supply chains is low, as (i) we and our suppliers generally operate in lower risk jurisdictions, (ii) we have in place robust money laundering controls to mitigate against the risk of financing modern slavery or bonded labor, and (iii) our business partners in the financial services sector present a low risk of modern slavery.
-To assess, monitor, and mitigate our risk we have formed and empowered an ESG Committee; a Vendor Committee; and a Diversity, Equity, and Inclusion (“DEI”) Task Force, each charged with reviewing our business operations, including potential exposure to modern slavery and human trafficking in all its forms.
+To assess, monitor, and mitigate our risk we have formed and empowered an ESG Operating Committee and a Vendor Management Committee, each charged with reviewing our business operations, including potential exposure to modern slavery and human trafficking in all its forms.

 Our Investments and Stewardship